 For example, in the case of maternity, the employee is entitled to a minimum of 16 weeks of absence with a maximum of 52 weeks (in the case of a multiple pregnancy with medical risks).
 During the maternity leave, the employee receives a social security allowance.
 The collective bargaining agreement may also provide for an obligation to maintain the employee's salary in full or in part.
 At any time after the birth of a child, the employee who has worked at least one year with the company before the birth may ask for parental leave or to move to part-time work for a maximum period of one year, which can be renewed twice, ending on the third birthday of the child.
-During parental leave, except in the case of part-time work, there is no legal obligation to maintain salary.
+During parental leave, except in the case of part-time work, there is no legal obligation to maintain salary unless a collective bargaining agreement provides for it.